 Step Six of AA talks about being “entirely ready to have God remove these defects.”
 Don’t take the wording literally.
 Think of it as describing a psychological process, not a miracle.
 That is: “It feels like I am ready for these defects to be removed.”

-For you to feel that way, you have to understand how these so-called defects are an attempt to cope with something that feels overwhelming.
-It is then possible for you to replace them with something else that fulfills the same function, but works better and has fewer side-effects.
+To feel that way, you have to understand how these so-called defects are an attempt to cope with something that feels overwhelming.
+It is then possible for you to replace them with something else that fulfills the same function but works better and has fewer side effects.